-These resources are designed to have several points of entry for both teachers and students at years 9-10:
+The resources for year 9-10 are designed to have several points of entry for both teachers and students:

 Universal design for learning is a research-based framework that helps teachers plan learning to meet the diverse and variable needs of all students.
 This approach supports schools to realise the vision of The New Zealand Curriculum.